 I see that spirit in what we do at Johnson & Johnson every day, and most recently in the efforts of our African American Leadership Council’s efforts to celebrate Black History Month this February at many of our U.S. campuses.

 The Executive Sponsor of AALC, Joaquin Duato, Worldwide Chairman, Pharmaceuticals, recently reflected on the importance of taking action at a Black History Month event in Jacksonville, Fla.
 He shared how he is continually inspired by the leadership journeys of our African American employees, saying, “The common thread through these stories is that, in every case, long-term impact and change was driven by passionate people who took action.”

 At Johnson & Johnson, we encourage our employees to be engaged and involved members of their communities.
 In our efforts to take care of the world, one person at a time—to, in effect, change the world—it’s not just our aspirations and inspirations that set us apart.
 It’s what we do to make them come true.

-Wanda Bryant Hope is the Chief Diversity Officer for Johnson & Johnson.
+Wanda Bryant Hope is the Chief Diversity & Inclusion Officer for Johnson & Johnson.
 In this role she is responsible for advancing J&J’s diversity and inclusion strategy, strengthening the company’s global capabilities and global employer reputation, and driving innovation and growth for future success.
 An accomplished business executive with significant experience in general management, marketing, sales, commercial operations, and human resources, Wanda has held a variety of leadership positions at J&J. Prior to her current role, Wanda served as the Vice President of Global Performance & Development where she led the Johnson & Johnson enterprise world-class performance management and development approach.
 Wanda received her Bachelor of Science degree in Marketing from The Pennsylvania State University.
-Wanda and her husband Bobby are the proud parents of a 9 year-old son, Tyler.
+Wanda and her husband Bobby are the proud parents of an 11-year-old son, Tyler.